 Terminals impact traversability-based traces.
 Careful consideration should be taken with terminal configurations and feature placement.
 Tracing on a network with terminals warrants consideration with regard to where the starting point is placed.
 To learn more, see Connectivity and traversability.

 Create a terminal configuration

 The Add Terminal Configuration tool is used to establish a terminal configuration.
-Once created, a terminal configuration can be assigned to the device feature class for specific asset groups and asset types.
+Once created, a terminal configuration can be assigned to the feature for specific asset groups and asset types.

 When terminal configurations are created for a utility network, the terminals are stored collectively in a single coded value domain.
 The code is system generated, and the terminal name is stored as the description.
-This domain is assigned to the domain network line feature class on the fromdeviceterminal and todeviceterminal fields, and is used to manage the connectivity between line and device features that have terminal configurations assigned.
-When configuring a utility network the order in which terminal configurations are created is very important if existing features will be loaded that are using terminals for connectivity.
+This domain is assigned to the domain network line feature class on the fromdeviceterminal and todeviceterminal fields and is used to manage the connectivity between line and device features that have terminal configurations assigned.
+Connectivity between edge objects and junction objects with terminals are managed through connectivity associations.
+When configuring a utility network, the order in which terminal configurations are created is very important if existing features will be loaded that are using terminals for connectivity.

-The default terminal configuration assigned to the device feature class for all asset groups and asset types is Single Terminal.
-This value remains until a user defined terminal configuration is assigned.
-The Single Terminal configuration can be reassigned to an asset type when you want your device feature to behave like a point without terminals.
-This is done using the Set Terminal Configuration tool.
+The default terminal configuration assigned to the feature for all asset groups and asset types is Single Terminal.
+This value remains until a user-defined terminal configuration is assigned.
+The Single Terminal configuration can be reassigned to an asset type when you want your device or junction object to behave like a feature without terminals.
+Use the Set Terminal Configuration tool to do this.

 Creating a terminal configuration requires the following considerations to be made: